Ancient Egyptian offerings: Personal

 Individual Egyptians also prayed to gods and gave them private offerings.
 Evidence of this type of personal piety is sparse before the New Kingdom.
 This is probably due to cultural restrictions on depiction of nonroyal religious activity, which relaxed during the Middle and New Kingdoms.
 Personal piety became still more prominent in the late New Kingdom, when it was believed that the gods intervened directly in individual lives, punishing wrongdoers and saving the pious from disaster.

 Modern times

 Followers of Kemetism, the revival and modern-day following of the ancient Egyptian religion, generally worship and perform offering to a few gods (Maat, Bastet, Anubis, Sekhmet or Thoth, among others), but recognize the existence of every god.
 Altars and offerings are most often constructed using a statue or two-dimensional representation of one or more given deities, as they serve as the focal point of worship.
 Other additional items include candles, votive offerings, prayer beads, incense burners, and one or more dishes for food offerings.
+Most Kemetic offerings try to keep to tradition, offering the same or similar items the ancient Egyptians would have offered.